boolean-uk/csharp-tdd-oop-bobs-bagels/DomainModel.md

 	public float GetPrice(string sku)
 		return price
 	public Item getItem(sting sku)
-		return check if item exits and return item if it does
+		check if item exits and return item if it does return null if it dosen't exist

 class Basket
 	PROPERTIES: